-If you live within a five-mile radius of Soho’s Golden Square, you can order Bancone at Home.
+Bancone are now delivering their at home kits across London.
 Pasta Kits are available for two or four people, and come with everything necessary to recreate their bucatini cacio e pepe or their spinach and ricotta ravioli with sage butter in your own kitchen.
 They’ve also got a few anitipasti, dessert, and wine options in case you want to make a night of it.
 Order here.

 Townsend is a modern British spot in the Whitechapel Gallery that’s making recipe boxes for you surreptitiously pass off as your own if you so please.
 For starters there are options of potato dumplings and brown shrimp, or asparagus with parsley mayonnaise and egg, while pork belly or curried potato cakes are on the mains menu. there are some Sunday roast options too.

 M. Manze’s is one of London’s most well known pie and mash shops.
 They’ve been around since 1902 and you can get them in your oven too.
 Order from their website and fill up your freezer with pastry, liquor and jellied eels as well.